inkarkat/git-extensions/etc/hubcheats-submodules.md

 but should not be visible on master yet. --no-merge stops short of the actual reintegration.
 `$ git subsamebrdo --interactive ffintegratetom --push-branch --no-merge --no-checks`
-a) amends to short-lived feature:
+a) amends to short-lived feature without API changes:
    `$ git amenu`
    `$ git ffintegratetom --push-branch --no-delete --no-submodule-checkout --no-submodule-update --rebase-single`
-b) maintain history of how the feature grew:
+b) across-submodule API changes / maintain history of how the feature grew:
    `$ git cu -m 'feat-4711 Housekeeping: Reintegrate [...] submodule(s)'`   (no-op if all submodule branch(es) have been fast-forwarded)
    `$ git ffintegratetom --push-branch --no-delete --no-submodule-checkout --no-submodule-update --no-ff` If the GitHub action does not trigger (if this is just a merge commit affecting